pushkin-consortium/pushkin/docs-gitbook/advanced/experiment-structure/experiment-config-files.md

 ## shortName

-This is a short, more computer friendly version of you experiment’s name.
+This is a short, more computer-friendly version of your experiment’s name.
 It should be unique as it is used as the folder name in the experiments folder.

 ## apiControllers